New languages come along all the time, sometimes with the sort of corporate oomph that helped Swift and Go become popular quickly.

 We will also use a little mathematics, but we could certainly use even more to reason about programs and computation.
 That is not a major concern of this course, though.

 Human language works well for introducing ideas because it lets us tell stories that people understand quickly.
 People are motivated by good stories.
-So why do we need to use programs -- or anything other than natural language -- to describe languages?
+In this course, I'll try to give you simple, understandable English descriptions of programming languages and their features.

 English allows too much ambiguity.
 For example, suppose that I tell you,